More than safe and welcome… but thriving.

-Thanks to stigma, shame and – in some cases – family rejection, LGBT people face number of disparities.
-Statistics on LGBT people are frightening.
+Thanks to stigma, shame, and – in some cases – family rejection, LGBTQ people face a number of disparities.
+Statistics on LGBTQ people are frightening.
 Consider the following research by the Centers for Disease Control, Center for American Progress, California Department of Public Health and Office of Disease Prevention & Health Promotion:

 - 75 percent report emotional difficulties directly related to sexual orientation and/or gender identity